Novel Physiotherapies 2025 | April 29-30, 2025 | Barcelona, Spain

 About Conference

-The 12th International Conference and Expo on Novel Physiotherapies and Physical Rehabilitation will bring together leading minds in physiotherapy and rehabilitation on May 26-27, 2025, in Rome, Italy.
+The 12th International Conference and Expo on Novel Physiotherapies and Physical Rehabilitation will bring together leading minds in physiotherapy and rehabilitation on April 29-30, 2025, in Barcelona, Spain.
 This highly anticipated event is an excellent opportunity for professionals, researchers, and practitioners to explore the latest advancements, discuss emerging trends, and share practical insights in this dynamic field.

 With an emphasis on innovative techniques and evidence-based practices, the conference will cover a range of topics, including sports rehabilitation, neurorehabilitation, musculoskeletal therapy, chronic pain management, pediatric and geriatric care, and wellness programs.
 Through keynote speeches, technical sessions, and hands-on workshops, attendees will gain valuable knowledge and skills to enhance their practice and patient outcomes.
 The expo will feature cutting-edge products, digital tools, and therapeutic solutions from industry leaders and emerging companies.
 This provides a unique platform to experience the latest advancements in therapeutic equipment and personalized care technologies firsthand.